 \subsection{Creator-side Recommendation}

 User-centric recommendation often causes most exposure to go to a few popular items, leaving many creators and their content invisible.
-This lack of visibility hinder the creator experience, ultimately leading to a decline in content production and platform engagement \cite{ipsrec, dualrec}.
+This lack of visibility hinders the creator experience, ultimately leading to a decline in content production and platform engagement \cite{ipsrec, dualrec}.
 Early methodologies primarily utilized co-learning frameworks to synchronize user and provider representations \cite{ipsrec}, or developed specific mechanisms like PRINCE \cite{prince} to provide counterfactual interpretability for the provider side.

 Recently, researchers have explored "mirroring" user-centric techniques, with models such as DualRec \cite{dualrec} treating items as active queries to identify suitable users and tackle the user availability challenge in dual-target optimization.
 Concurrently, generative approaches such as HLLM-Creator \cite{hllm_creator} have begun leveraging LLMs to produce personalized creative content, thereby enhancing item appeal through automated content augmentation.
 FlyThinker \cite{ThinkWhileGenerating} further advances this by enabling reasoning and generation to proceed concurrently, allowing for the dynamic guidance of long-form personalized responses.
-However, these frameworks remain viewing creators as passive targets for algorithmic optimization or static subjects of content generation and lack the explicit modeling of autonomous agency.
+However, these frameworks still view creators as passive targets for algorithmic optimization or static subjects of content generation, lacking explicit modeling of autonomous agency.
 Different from these passive approaches, our work empowers creators with agentic capabilities, enabling tailored promotion of their content to users.